 Karen Mikols, DVM

 Dr. Karen Mikols received her Bachelors Degree at the University of Illinois.
 She attended Ross University School of Veterinary Medicine in St. Kitts and performed her clinical year at Texas A&M University.
 After practicing outside her hometown of Chicago for two years, Dr. Mikols worked in Granbury, Texas for four years.
 In June 2012, Dr. Mikols moved to Midland, Michigan to be closer to her family.
-Dr. Mikols is married to her husband, Charles, and has a daughter, Karleigh.
-Her pet family includes two French Bulldogs named Pork Chop and Taters, a Lesser Sulfur Crested Cockatoo named Louie, and a Senegal Parrot named Squirt.
-In her free time, Dr. Mikols enjoys sewing, scrapbooking, getting outdoors on her family land and spending time with her family.
+Dr. Mikols is married to her husband, Charles, and has 2 children, Brock and Karleigh.
+Her pet family includes a Frenchie named Taters and a lab named Filson.
+In her free time, Dr. Mikols enjoys getting outdoors, working out and spending time with her family.
 Her special interests in veterinary medicine include soft tissue surgery.

 Dr. Alana (Lani) Wenban graduated in 1989 from Michigan State College of Veterinary Medicine.
 She practiced full time at Midland Animal Clinic before joining Animal Health Associates in Mt.
 Pleasant in 2000.
 She and her husband Tim have one daughter, Ally.
 Dr. Wenban has four dogs; Joey and Zeva miniature dachshunds, Jager, a Jack Russell terrier, and Duffy a champion Irish setter.
 In her spare time Dr. Wenban likes to read and enjoys playing softball.